-Section 3.1 We check to see whether we should cover the service or drug
+Section 3.1 We check to see whether we should cover the service or drug your reimbursement to you.
+If you have not paid for the service or drug yet, we will mail the payment directly to the provider.

 When we receive your request for payment, we will let you know if we need any additional information from you.
 Otherwise, we will consider your request and make a coverage decision.